MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

    SET CLUSTER TO devcluster;
    ```

-1. Create a new database, schema, and table in the cluster.
+1. Create a new database, schema, and table.

    ```sql
    CREATE DATABASE devdb;